 David Brown has been president of Berkeley Nucleonics since 2001, seven years after he joined the company.
 During that time, he has grown the company in both the test & measurement and radiation detection fields.
 Brown was instrumental in the R&D and manufacturing of the Model 935 SAM system, a world-class isotope identifier that changed the field operations of many remediation agencies.
 Successful project management activities in recent years include development of the SAM Defender LaBr radionuclide identifier; development of the industry-leading PB-5 NIM Pulse Generator; and development of a customized training and equipment support program for the U.S. Air Force.
 Brown holds a B.A. in entrepreneurial management from San Francisco State University.
-He is the second-generation owner of Berkeley Nucleonics and regularly discusses strategic opportunities with his father, company founder Mel Brown.
+He is the second-generation operator of Berkeley Nucleonics and regularly discusses strategic opportunities with an Advisory Board.
 He resides in San Rafael, California, with his wife and two children.

 Vice President, RF/Microwave Division

 Alex Palm has been vice president of the RF/Microwave Division at Berkeley Nucleonics since 2012.
 During that time, he has grown that division substantially.
 Palm was instrumental in the R&D and launch of the 845 Series RF/Microwave Signal Generator, a world-class instrument that is being implemented in several high level defense laboratories.
 His strategic eye for emerging growth markets and a rare ability to blend engineering knowledge with sales savvy has BNC well ahead of the curve.
 Palm holds a B.S. in Business Marketing from Sonoma State University.
 He enjoys fitness challenges and an appreciation for a fine wine or smooth bourbon.